-For $\theta=1,2,3,4,\ldots$, however the same process law can be obtained from another perspective.
-It is well-known that in dimension $\theta=1,2,3,4,\ldots$, the BESQ process has the same law as that of the square of the Euclidean norm of Brownian motion in dimension $\theta$.
+For $\theta=1,2,3,4,\ldots$ however, the same process law can be obtained from another perspective.
+It is well known that in dimension $\theta=1,2,3,4,\ldots$ the BESQ process has the same law as that of the square of the Euclidean norm of Brownian motion in dimension $\theta$.
 The case $\theta=0$ is unique.
-BESQ process for \textit{dimension} zero is a nonnegative martingale which is a diffusion approximation to the process of the size of the surviving population of a critical Galton-Watson Branching process.
+The BESQ process for \textit{dimension} zero is a nonnegative martingale which is a diffusion approximation to the process of the size of the surviving population of a critical Galton--Watson branching process.